WICG/dbsc/DBSCE/Overview.md

 #### IDP Calls Public Local Key Helper

-In Enterprise, it is a valid use case to have separate servers as [RP](#relying-party-rp) and [IdP](#identity-provider-idp).
+In Enterprise, and some consumer use cases, it is a valid use case to have separate servers as [RP](#relying-party-rp) and [IdP](#identity-provider-idp).
 We address the use case where these are separate entities and probably from different vendors below.

 For easy mapping with the existing DBSC proposal, please note: